Home > About Us

 The Museum is the second-oldest public museum in Wisconsin, and is accredited by the American Alliance of Museums.
 Accredited status ensures the Museum meets and maintains rigorous professional standards.

 The Museum is governed by an eleven-member citizen board.
 If you are interested in serving on the Museum Board, click here to learn more about this important role of stewarding our city's rich history.

 Our mission is to identify, collect, document, preserve and interpret material culture, ideas and values representing Oshkosh and the Lake Winnebago Region.
 The Museum will strive to promote and nurture an understanding and an appreciation of this valuable legacy through easily accessible, quality exhibitions, programs, publications and other educational experiences.

 The Oshkosh Public Museum will be a center for the preservation of our culture dedicated to bringing history and heritage to life through quality creative, unrestrictive educational experiences.

 You talked.
 We listened.
 Based on many months of input and evaluation, citizen surveys, in-depth studies, and best-practices, the Museum's new strategic plan was adopted by the Museum Board.
 It is our guidepost for focusing the Museum on a great visitor experience and meeting community needs.
 Thank you to everyone who participated.
 Download a copy of the plan>>

-The Oshkosh Public Museum is open to visitors and tours Tuesday through Saturday, 10 am to 4:30 pm, and Sunday, 1 to 4:30 pm.
+The Oshkosh Public Museum is open to visitors and tours Tuesday through Saturday from 10 am to 4:30 pm, and Sunday from 1 to 4:30 pm.

 The Museum is closed on all major holidays.